The method is the sculpture

 - What do you expect the Assessment committee to focus on in your final assessment?

 What do you want them to discover in your final assessment?

 I don’t know what my Assessment committee will say about this.
 I hope they will focus on how my critique offers a positive alternative to the context.
 I hope they will see the layers of analyses and seriousness through the lightness and playfulness.
 The improvisation and the precarity.
 How the thematics is close to my practice.
 The possible freedom in it.
 The critique towards autonomy conventions.
 And other conventions.
 That the research is an integrated part of each work.
 They might see the quality in objects and spaces, – how they are understood versus what they are more.
 How I work with dealing with it through a language that is simple.
 Maybe they’ll even agree with me, that the method is the sculpture?

 They might also see that the outcome can be the discourse?
 I might have been able to move the thinking at least a little bit, for instance within my institution and the students, with the reuse of scenography, the mix of genres, the playfulness in the critique, within the object or puppet theatre, or in the willingness of failure and risk in a quick stunt.
 And how small and popular things are good for the bigger questions.

 (I pull out the main character puppet from a bag, and sit down on the front chair with the puppet on my lap.
-I put on a sleeping mask.
-Images from the research go in a loop on the screen.)
+I put on a sleeping mask)

-(Q and A. The puppet says ‘She can answer some questions now’, and then she keeps answering.)
+(Q and A. The puppet says ‘She can answer some questions now’, and keeps answering ‘for’ me.)